akienm/swadl/README.md

 ## Overview of Major Architectural Goals:
 1) This code implements a set of interfaces intended to replace the Selenium interfaces, and to handle all the synchronization for you.
-3) Implement flows (also sometimes called storyboards), and strict encapulation between tests, flows, and pages.
+3) Implement flows (also sometimes called storyboards), and strict encapsulation between tests, flows, and pages.
 4) Demonstrate "engine-based-testing", where an engine can validate all the controls on a given page.
 5) Portray code that can gather all the errors, not just stop at the first one.